 Papakolea Green Sand Beach

-One of the two impressive green sand beaches on the Big Island, a trek to Papakolea Green Sand Beach is a difficult endeavor, but well worth the effort.
+One of the most famous Big Island beaches, and one of two impressive green sand beaches on the Big Island, a trek to Papakolea Green Sand Beach is a bit of a hike, but well worth the effort.

 Pololu Valley Black Sand Beach